The Thesis Process

 Through coursework and background research, you will develop a question that has yet to be answered by prior research.
 You work with a research advisor to fine-tune your question and hypothesis.
 Then you work with a faculty or industry expert who will act as your thesis director on the project.

 You emerge from the thesis process with a solid understanding of how original research is executed and how to best communicate research results.
-Many students have gone on to publish their research in peer-reviewed and professional journals.
+Many students have gone on to publish their research in academic or professional journals.

 There are six steps to follow for thesis preparation, registration, and completion, which we have outlined below.